-For headphones, impedance can vary widely, from around 16 Ohms on the low end to as high as around 600 Ohms.
-(There are some headphones, like the insanely expensive Sennheiser HE1 Orpheus, with impedance far above that number but they usually come with an amp.)
-The higher the impedance, the more amplification power is needed to drive the headphones, and the more likely a headphone amp would be beneficial.
+For headphones, impedance can vary widely, from around 16 ohms on the low end to as high as around 600 ohms.
+(There are some headphones, like the insanely expensive Sennheiser HE1 Orpheus, with impedance far above that number but they usually come with a dedicated amp.)
+Generally, the higher the impedance, the more amplification power is needed to drive the headphones, and the more likely a headphone amp would be beneficial.
 If you’re curious about the impedance on a pair of headphones, you’ll find it in the manual or specs section online.

-Classic headphones like the Sennheiser HD800 (300 Ohms) and the Beyerdynamic DT880 (600 Ohms) were originally designed for use in listening rooms and recording studios with powerful audio gear.
-Therefore, a headphone amplifier with more voltage than what’s available inside the average smartphone is needed to get these headphones to play loud enough and perform properly.
-Modern designs such as Audeze’s LCD-3 (110 Ohms) and LCD-4 (200 Ohms), which use planar magnetic drivers instead of more traditional dynamic drivers, also require the power of a dedicated amp for optimal performance.
+Classic headphones like the Sennheiser HD800 (300 ohms) and the Beyerdynamic DT880 (600 ohms) were originally designed for use in listening rooms and recording studios with powerful audio gear.
+Therefore, a headphone amplifier with more voltage than what’s available inside the average smartphone is needed to get these headphones to play at desired volume levels and perform properly.
+Modern designs such as Audeze’s LCD-3 (110 ohms) and LCD-4 (200 ohms), which use planar magnetic drivers instead of more traditional dynamic drivers, also require the power of a dedicated amp for optimal performance.

 Not all high-performance headphones are high-impedance, power-hungry monsters, though.
 As our audio sources have gotten smaller, headphone designers have adjusted.
 New technology makes high-performance headphones with low impedance possible, and these work well with low-power devices.
 Audeze’s EL-8 (30 ohms) and Sine (20 ohms) planar magnetic headphones are great examples.

 Most in-ear headphones — which naturally utilize smaller drivers that require lower voltage — also generally work fine with portable devices.